 Apple marketing has long done a number on me.
-And not just in these flashy days of iPod “shadow dancers” and all that “hip” stuff.
-No, even back in the reserved, suit-and-tie days of 1986-or-so tidy product ads featuring the Apple Garamond font, I was held in thrall.
+And not just in these flashy days of iPod “shadow dancers” and all that hipness.
+No, even back in the mid-’80s days of their classy, perhaps conservative product ads featuring the elegant Apple Garamond font, I was held in thrall.

 I purchased what I believe was the first Amiga 1000 sold in Virginia, way back in October 1985.
 The Amiga was amazing, but it did lack software for the first (many) months of its existence.
-I was loving the Amiga but lamenting the lack of software and then, as it turns out, romanced by Apple’s straight laced ads for the early ’86 Apple IIe bundle of goodies, consisting of an enhanced IIe, new composite screen with a “mono mode,” UniDisk 3.5 drive, and the Mac-like Quark Catalyst desktop interface.
-Yes, those ads prompted me to sell the Amiga and go back to the 8-bit Apple II (I was a //c user prior to the Amiga).
-Kind of amazing to think about.
+I was loving the Amiga but lamenting the dearth of software when, it seems, I was romanced by Apple’s elegant ads for their new, late-’85 Apple II offerings, consisting of new composite screens for the IIe and //c featuring a clear 80-column “mono mode,” the UniDisk 3.5 disk drive, and the Mac-like Quark Catalyst desktop interface that made the II shine anew.
+Yes, that Apple ad from the December 1985 A+ Magazine (shown in part above) was the main force that prompted me to sell the Amiga and go back to the 8-bit Apple II.
+(I was a //c user prior to the Amiga.)
+I grabbed an enhanced IIe, fully loaded.

-Part of it, I believe, was the Apple store I was familiar with.
-There was this great store in Williamsburg, Virginia called Next Generation Computers and later Connecting Point (or perhaps the other way around – I don’t recall exactly).
-I’ve long loved the colonial feel of Williamsburg and it somehow meshed with Apple’s target image in their ads.
-The two together was a proposition I could not avoid.
-(I am a nut.)
-And so I sold the Amiga and became an Apple II user once again.
+A smaller part of what pushed me back to the II, I believe, was the Apple dealer where I hung out frequently.
+It was just a really great place located in Williamsburg, Virginia called Next Generation Computers.
+I’ve long loved the historic colonial atmosphere of Williamsburg, and at that store it somehow meshed with the elegant stylings of Apple’s packaging and ads.
+The two together was a proposition I could not resist.
+And so, prompted by the ad above, I sold the Amiga and headed up to Next Generation to become an Apple II user once again.